Define Electric Susceptibility

 P = ε₀XₑE

-P = It is considered as the polarization density.
+P = It is considered as the polarisation density.

 ε₀ = It is considered as the electric permittivity of free space.